rvhuang/linq-to-astar/README.md

 Copyright © Robert Vandenberg Huang ([rvh.omni@gmail.com](mailto:rvh.omni@gmail.com))

-Feel free to copy, modify and use in your computer science homework (grades not guaranteed).
+Feel free to copy, modify and use the source code in your computer science homework (grades not guaranteed).